ACorpodean/Eco-friendly-Product-List/README.md

 - [Demo](https://github.com/ACorpodean/Eco-friendly-Product-List/)

 ## TODO
-- [ ] create a table in html
+- [ ] create a table in HTML
-- [ ] design and structure in css
+- [ ] design and structure in CSS
-- [ ] table headers-[Product Name, Weight, Expiration Date, amount]
+- [ ] table headers-[Product Name, Weight, Expiration Date, Amount]
-- [ ] add a json file with Products
+- [ ] add a JSON file with products
-- [ ] add a json file with Recipes
+- [ ] add a JSON file with recipes

 ## FEATURES

-- [ ] Main screen appearing with all Products , those that expire in red background
+- [ ] Main screen displaying all products, those that are soon to expire having a red background
 - [ ] Search for products
 - [ ] Add Product with name, weight, date, amount
 - [ ] Add/Delete button
+- [ ] Edit button